kevinolega/minimalchanges/_posts/2010-08-20-minimalist-experiment.md

 Everything was the same, situations and all, but things on my end started getting lighter and soon after curiosity became an objective.

 If you liked this post, send me an email to let me know.
-You can reach me at minimal changes at gmail dot com.
+You can reach me at kevin at olega dot org.

 **Updated Monday, September 10, 2018 and note from Kevin of the present day:**